 Consistently ranked in Band 1 for leading juniors in consumer law by the Chambers and Partners Directory.
-Ranked as a leading junior in both consumer law and banking and finance by the Legal 500.
+Ranked as a leading junior in consumer law, banking and finance and financial services by the Legal 500.
 Recent comments include:

 “A recognised leader in his field, who provides a first-class service.”
 Legal 500, 2016 (Banking and Finance)

 “Intelligent, pragmatic and willing to think outside the box.”
 Legal 500, 2016 (Consumer)

 “An excellent advocate, who is very calm and thorough; clients like him and he understands their needs” Legal 500, 2015

 “He’s very personable and probably the strongest technical lawyer.”
 “A very good advocate who is always impressive to the clients.”
 Chambers and Partners 2015

 “Highly experienced and highly commercial, he is just who you need when things get tricky … hugely intelligent and highly effective both in court and when dealing with lay clients.”
 Chambers and Partners 2014

 “an excellent advocate’ who can ‘turn over a complex case very quickly” Legal 500 2013

 - Co-author of Food Standards Regulation: The New Law (published Jordans, 2000)

 - Regular contributor to journals including TS Today